towns-protocol/towns/clients/web/lib/README.md

 ## Tests

 We've implemented integration tests that run against a live server.
 See [Build and run Dendrite](../../../servers/README.md) to run a dendrite server locally
+And run against a local blockchain, See [Zion-Governance](https://github.com:HereNotThere/zion-governance)

 ```bash
 yarn test